Mr-Hello/visualize_lmdb/README.md

 # visualize_lmdb
-visualize the lmdb with groundtruth
+if you want check whether your lmdb database is maded correctly,try it
-Modified base others script
+# visualize the lmdb with groundtruth
-if you want check whether your lmdb database is maded correctly
+# Modified base others script